bellamkondal/bellamkondal/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on transitioning to Health Cloud
+- 🔭 I’m currently working on Platform and Governance and Operations side.
-- 🌱 I’m currently learning Java Springboot
+- 🌱 I’m currently leading DevOps Platforms.
 - 👯 I’m looking to collaborate on implementing Microservices
 - 🤔 I’m looking for help with anything that helps my learning process
 - 💬 Ask me about ...